Arroyo Formation: Southern area

 The limestone layers are often fossiliferous, preserving fossils from both marine organisms and reworked inland fauna.
 A diverse assortment of palaeoniscoid fish teeth and scales and bivalve shells are by far the most abundant fossils.
 Worm burrows and ostracods are also very common.
 Tetrapod remains include Dimetrodon teeth, unusually small "Lysorophus" (Brachydectes) vertebrae, skull fragments from small Diplocaulus and Trimerorhachis, a few Eryops components, and fragments from various microsaurs, possibly referable to Pantylus, Microbrachis, and/or Pelodosotis.
 Most of the bones belong to small animals, likely due to taphonomic bias due to ease of transportation.
 This is also a possible reason as for why found teeth from the freshwater lungfish Gnathorhiza, are much smaller and rarer than those from terrestrial deposits.
 Captorhinus, a common small animal in the "Classic area", is curiously absent.
 Shark remains include teeth from Orthacanthus and hybodonts.
 Marine invertebrates mostly belonged to shallow water or estuary niches, apart from a single poorly preserved nautiloid which likely drifted in from more open waters.

 Fossils from terrestrial deposits (like stream conglomerate or red mudstone) are rare in the southern area, found at only a handful of sites in Haskell County and southwestern Baylor County.
-These fossils are probably from an later interval of the Arroyo Formation, a segment which would lie between the Kirby Lake and Standpipe Limestone layers further south.
+These fossils are probably from a later interval of the Arroyo Formation, a segment which would lie between the Kirby Lake and Standpipe Limestone layers further south.
 The fauna is similar to that of the "Classic area", with Diplocaulus, Dimetrodon, and Orthacanthus fossils being the most common and Eryops and Diadectes also known, albeit from much more fragmentary remains.